This walkthrough offers guidance and advice on best practice for creating and launching an experiment in Gorilla.

 Continue reading below to learn how to avoid this and stay on top of participant attrition!

-If you are on an Unlimited Gorilla licence or have an Unlimited Experiment Token.
+If you are on an Unlimited Gorilla subscription or have an Unlimited Experiment Token.
 The easiest way to avoid 'unbalanced recruited participant numbers' in both systems is to set your Gorilla 'Recruitment Target' to 'Unlimited'.
 This will allow the recruitment service to send the number of participants it considers to be correct.

 If instead you are setting a specific 'Recruitment Target' in Gorilla (in addition to the recruitment Target set in the Recruitment Service) you will need to make sure you keep the number of recruited participants in both systems in check: